 If you have deleted the files manually and even emptied your recycle bin, the only solution is to give professional data recovery software a try.
-For example, AnyRecover offers a great possibility to find your missing and deleted Minecraft files, including the files which even seems like permanently deleted.
+For example, AnyRecover offers a great possibility to find your missing and deleted Minecraft files, including the files which even seem like permanently deleted.

 AnyRecover was created by the industry respected iMyFone corporation and uses advanced algorithms to restore essential files from your Windows PC.
-It can not only be used to recover your Minecraft world files, but also can recover 1000+ types of file from your hard drive.
+It can not only be used to recover your Minecraft world files, but also can recover 1000+ types of files from your hard drive.
 Now, you'll be able to recover up to 8 files without any size limit at no charge.
 Check them out and see if it is your best solution to recover your deleted Minecraft worlds.

-Step 1: Download and install AnyRecover.
+Step 1: Download and and install AnyRecover.
 Choose the specific location where you store your Minecraft Worlds files.

 Step 2: Now AnyRecover will start the scanning process.
 You can pause it anytime once you find the folders or files you desire.
 The file filtering enables you to locate the specific file you desire quickly.